Comparison of C Sharp and Java: Extension methods and default methods

 Since Java 8, Java has a similar feature called default methods, which are methods with a body declared on interfaces.
 As opposed to C# extension methods, Java default methods are instance methods on the interface that declare them.
 Definition of default methods in classes that implement the interface is optional: If the class does not define the method, the default definition is used instead.

 Both the C# extension methods and the Java default methods allow a class to override the default implementation of the extension/default method, respectively.
 In both languages this override is achieved by defining a method on the class that should use an alternate implementation of the method.

 C# scope rules defines that if a matching method is found on a class, it takes precedence over a matching extension method.
-In Java any class declared to implement an interface with default method is assumed to have the default methods implementions, unless the class implements the method itself.
+In Java any class declared to implement an interface with default method is assumed to have the default methods implementations, unless the class implements the method itself.